dtapuska/documentaccess/README.md

 it is believed that enforcing this different origin policy on the [AMP cache](https://github.com/ampproject/amphtml/issues/20848) will no longer be enforcable.

+## Why isn't this a sandbox feature?

+Sandbox flags have issues that they are all set by default so it is a very restrictive policy.
+For example setting `sandbox` specifies that all sandbox flags are set even new ones added in the future.

+Hypothetically if a sandbox flag was added for document access, a page that only wants to restrict that would have to re-enable every sandbox flag now and in the future.
+Since it isn't possible to determine what the future sandbox flags would be it would mean that the author would have to update the sites everytime new sandbox flags are added.
+This causes sandbox flags not to be the ideal choice for this feature.

 ## Example